doc22940/example.hapi.proxy/README.md

 # Hapi Proxy Handler + Websockets

-This a simple example on how to use [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) to handle websockets in a Hapi setup.
+This is a simple example on how to use [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) to handle websockets in a Hapi setup.
 Keep in mind, that this setup bypasses the Hapi stack completely, leaving your Websocket endpoint exposed.
 The [upgrade request](http://en.wikipedia.org/wiki/HTTP/1.1_Upgrade_header) doesn't go through the [Hapi Request lifecycle](http://hapijs.com/api#request-lifecycle).

 ## Running